 Programs for Adults

-We're excited to announce the launch of Evergreen Indiana Library Consortium Book Club!
+Evergreen Indiana Library Consortium has a Book Club!
 In this online community, you will connect with other library patrons and community members through the enjoyment of reading and discussing books related to lifelong learning, social issues, literature, psychology, and other user-submitted ideas.

 How it works

 The book club will connect through a private online forum where members can discuss the current book and network with each other.
 The group will spend approximately two months on each book, so you'll have plenty of time to read.
 You can sign up and learn more here: http://www.pbc.guru/evergreenlibrary